hardiksiloiya/CS305-Project/Omnetpp/readme.txt

-The individual folders contains the changed files as per the name of folders In order to reproduce , just replace the respective files in champsim and run
+This folder contains the efforts for improving the omnetpp benchmark The individual folders contains the changed files as per the name of folders In order to reproduce , just replace the respective files in champsim and run